freezy/xbmc-jsonrpclib-android/README.md

 ------

 Work in progress.
 Generated code compiles and the type structure should be fine now.
+Also basic call structure is done now and first test with actually using the generated lib with XBMC was successfully.

-TODO is mainly multi-type related stuff which is tricky in Java, as well as all the method parsing & rendering.
+TODO is mainly multi-type related stuff which is tricky in Java.

 Usage
 -----